nikolas-ball/campgrounds/README.md

 ### Authorization:

 A user cannot create new posts without being authenticated, and also a user cannot edit or delete existing posts and comments created by other users.
+There is an admin account that is the sole account to have unlimited CRUD permissions for every user post and comment on the app.
+This was a custom addition as well.

 ### Functionalities Of Posts & Comments: